Hear!

 ])

-This way of describing a sound is definitely less-efficient than directly implementing the wave-generator as a plain Python function, but look how manageable and beautiful the code has got.
-(Perhaps we can achieve the same speed if we write some kind of compiler that is able to translate the modular definition into code).
+This way of describing a sound is definitely less-efficient (Performance wise) than directly implementing the wave-generator as a plain Python function, but look how manageable and beautiful the code has got.
+(Perhaps we can achieve the same speed if we write some kind of compiler that is able to translate the modular definition into plain code).

 ADSR